 The technical review is to ensure that your infrastructure is secure, updatable, and that your setup can handle failover and disaster recovery scenarios in a timely manner.
 Be ready to demonstrate your infrastructure by showing the node failing over to a secondary instance and applying rolling updates without downtime.

 If approved, we will add you to the Decentralized Oracles (Testnet) page.
-If you are self-hosting your own Ethereum clients, you will need to add your Ethereum clients to Ethstats.net.
+If you are self-hosting your own Ethereum clients, we recommend add your Ethereum clients to Ethstats.net, but this is not required.
 At this point, you will also be added to main net's Explorer where your main net requests will be discoverable and your node's uptime will be tracked.
 If after another week, your Ropsten and main net nodes have shown that they have not missed any responses or had any significant downtime, we will add you to the main net listing page.
+You do not need to run recurring requests through your main net node.
 We may delay adding you to the main net listing page due to lack of responsiveness or downtime.

 If you are self-hosting your Ethereum nodes, you will be listed along with the other node operators who are also self-hosting their own Ethereum nodes.
 If you are using a 3rd party service for communicating with the Ethereum blockchain, you will be listed along with nodes which are also using that same service.
 This is to provide requesters with the most transparent information regarding the nodes they utilize for their smart contracts.